Abdul-Sayed/javascript-notes/interviewPractice.md

 const cleanTable = function() {
 console.log(`cleaning ${this.table}`) //=> 'cleaning window table'
 }

-When using this in functions, its best to make them arrow functions.
-That way the outer scope will be sought to define the context of this.
-Arrow functions have no binding to this.

 In an object, this refers to the object let johnsRoom = { //=> window.johnsRoom == undefined because johnsRoom is private